Dominic Moore

-Dominic Moore (born August 3, 1980) is a Canadian ice hockey analyst and former player who is the game and studio analyst for the Utah Mammoth.
+Dominic Moore (born August 3, 1980) is a Canadian former professional ice hockey player who serves as the game and studio analyst for the Utah Mammoth.
 He played as a center, playing nearly 900 National Hockey League (NHL) games.
-Initially drafted in the third round, 95th overall, by the New York Rangers in the 2000 NHL Entry Draft, Moore also played in the NHL for the Pittsburgh Penguins, Minnesota Wild, Toronto Maple Leafs, Buffalo Sabres, Florida Panthers, Montreal Canadiens, Tampa Bay Lightning, San Jose Sharks and Boston Bruins.
+Initially drafted in the third round, 95th overall, by the New York Rangers in the 2000 NHL entry draft, Moore also played in the NHL for the Pittsburgh Penguins, Minnesota Wild, Toronto Maple Leafs, Buffalo Sabres, Florida Panthers, Montreal Canadiens, Tampa Bay Lightning, San Jose Sharks and Boston Bruins.

 Early life

 Moore attended both St. Michael Catholic Elementary School and St. Anthony's Catholic Elementary School in Thornhill, Ontario.
 As a youth, he played in the 1994 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Don Mills.
 He then attended high school at St. Michael's College School in Toronto, followed by Harvard University.

 Playing career

 Amateur

 Before his professional career, Moore played for the Thornhill Rattlers and Aurora Tigers of the OJHL.
 He then joined the Harvard Crimson in the NCAA's ECAC Hockey conference, as did his two brothers, Mark and Steve.
 In the 1999–2000 season, Dominic joined both older brothers on the Crimson ice hockey team, marking the first brother trio in school history to play at the same time.
 Moore is currently ranked 11th in all-time scoring at Harvard, also ranking tenth on the school's all-time goal-scoring list.
-At the 2000 NHL Entry Draft, he was selected in the third round, 95th overall, by the New York Rangers.
+At the 2000 NHL entry draft, he was selected in the third round, 95th overall, by the New York Rangers.
 Continuing his collegiate career, he played for the NCAA First All-American Team (East) in 2002–03.